0

 No Preservatives

-Spirulina contains natural anti-inflammatory ingredients, and is rich in the antioxidant phycocyanin.
+The famous spirulina contains natural anti-inflammatory ingredients, and is rich in the antioxidant phycocyanin.
 This blue-green pigment helps fight free radicals in the body that can cause cell damage and even cancer.
 The spirulina is also rich in beta carotene, which the body converts to vitamin A.

 It is popular with vegetarians as it is a source of vitamin B12, which can be hard to get from other plant sources.
 It is also used as a protein supplement and has a high concentration of iron, calcium and vitamins A, C, E and K.